BDC Hamburger Icon

 AP turnover report

 An AP turnover report tracks the efficiency of your company’s AP process and shows how quickly your business pays its vendors and creditors.
-A high turnover ratio means your company is paying its bills quickly, while a low ratio could indicate you’re having difficulty paying its bills.
+A high turnover ratio means your company is paying its bills quickly, while a low ratio could indicate it’s having difficulty paying its bills.

 How to improve the accounts payable process